|Born||in Belgravia, London, England, UK|

-Mini Bio (2)
+Mini Bio (1)

 Lee continued his role as "Dracula" in a number of Hammer sequels throughout the 1960s and into the early 1970s.
-During this time, he made numerous appearances as Fu Manchu, most notably in the first of the series The Face of Fu Manchu (1965), and also appeared in a number of films in Europe.
+During this time, he co-starred in The Hound of the Baskervilles (1959), and made numerous appearances as Fu Manchu, most notably in the first of the series The Face of Fu Manchu (1965), and also appeared in a number of films in Europe.
 With his own production company, Charlemagne Productions, Ltd., Lee made Nothing But the Night (1973) and To the Devil a Daughter (1976).
 By the mid-1970s, Lee was tiring of his horror image and tried to widen his appeal by participating in several mainstream films, such as The Private Life of Sherlock Holmes (1970), The Three Musketeers (1973), The Four Musketeers: Milady's Revenge (1974), and the James Bond film The Man with the Golden Gun (1974).

-This, of course, didn't mean that he was through with the film business.
-He continued to play roles, mostly as villains, in The Man with the Golden Gun (1974), opposite Roger Moore, The Three Musketeers (1973) and The Four Musketeers: Milady's Revenge (1974).
-The triumph of these movies prompted him to Hollywood, though he didn't fare well in the film business, culminating in his returning back to England.
-However, the beginning of the new millennium has relaunched his career to some degree, during which he has played Count Dooku in Star Wars: Episode II - Attack of the Clones (2002) and as Saruman the White in the Lord of the Rings trilogy.
+The success of these films prompted him in the late 1970s to move to Hollywood, where he remained a busy actor but made mostly unremarkable film and television appearances, and eventually moved back to England.
+The beginning of the new millennium relaunched his career to some degree, during which he has played Count Dooku in Star Wars: Episode II - Attack of the Clones (2002) and as Saruman the White in the Lord of the Rings trilogy.
 Lee played Count Dooku again in Star Wars: Episode III - Revenge of the Sith (2005) and as Johnny Depp's character's father in the Tim Burton film, Charlie and the Chocolate Factory (2005).

-- IMDb Mini Biography By: Sidhartha Shankar
+- IMDb Mini Biography By: Lyn Hammond and Sidhartha Shankar

-|Gitte Lee||(17 March 1961 - present) ( 1 child)|
+|Gitte Lee||(17 March 1961 - 7 June 2015) ( his death) ( 1 child)|

 Trade Mark (5)

-Personal Quotes (29)
+Personal Quotes (45)